 Sister Anne Marie Joshua prays the rosary after mass at St. Joseph’s Catholic Church in Bowling Green on Friday, Feb.
 14, 2025.

 “My motto is humanity and compassion,” Joshua said.
-“Jesus came, he was compassionate to everybody, he loved everybody and he commanded us to love one another.”
+“Jesus came.
+He was compassionate to everybody.
+He loved everybodyand he commanded us to love one another.”

 Joshua sings during Mass at Holy Spirit Catholic Church on Sunday, March 9, 2025.
 “I loved God from my childhood,” Joshua said.
 “One of the best ways that I always prayed was to sing.”